ziembor/powershellQuickStart/PITCHME.md

 ---
 ### Homework

-Homework selection: write script for specific needs
+Homework selection: write one script some specific needs (preferably your, but you can take from list bellow
 <small>
 <li> return date and time of the last restart - it should return at least two properties: name of machine and datetime of event